LoyolaChicagoBooks/introcs-csharp/rst/programstructure.rst

 ----------------------

 A function like ``Main`` involves a sequence of statements to execute.
-The basic sequence of execution is *sequential*: first statement, then second, ....
+The basic order of execution is *sequential*: first statement, then second, ....
 This is the same as the *textual order*, so it is easy to follow.
-Later in :ref:`Defining-Own-Functions`, :ref:`If-Statements`, and :ref:`While-Loops`, we will see more complicated execution sequences that do *not* match textual order.
+Later in :ref:`Defining-Own-Functions`, :ref:`If-Statements`, and :ref:`While-Loops`, we will see more complicated execution orders that do *not* match textual order.
 Whatever the order of execution given by the program, it is important to always keep track of the current state of the program: where we are and what are the values of variables.